Mental Health & Addictions

 District Mental Health Services

-Location: Ginoogaming First Nation
+Location: Kiashka Zaaging Anishinaabek First Nation (Gull Bay)

-The Community Mental Health and Addictions Worker will provide clinical assessments, planning, treatment and counseling to children and their families, and consultations regarding community behavioural assessments and intervention.
+The Community Mental Health and Addictions Worker will provide clinical assessments, planning, treatment and counseling to children and their families, and consultations regarding community behavior assessments and intervention.
 The primary responsibility is the provision of mental health and addictions counseling services with a holistic approach for children and their families that is consistent with the vision, mission and core values established by Dilico Anishinabek Family Care.

 For a detailed job description please click here or contact Human Resources.